 “Tell me about yourself” example answers

-Take a look at these three “Tell me about yourself” sample answers:
+Take a look at these sample answers to “tell me about yourself” to help you structure your own answer:

 I gained several years of experience in UI/UX design, development, enterprise UX, and user experience at Weir Design.
 I thrived working alongside clients to make their vision a reality, which is why I pursued a position at Legacy Collective, where I would be able to oversee client projects and help emerging companies build their brands by developing cohesive designs.